trueos/trueos-docs/trueos-handbook/install.rst

 The rest of this chapter describes the screens of the graphical installer.
-If any problems arise with booting into the graphical installer, please refer to :ref:`Installation Troubleshooting`.
+If any problems arise with booting into the graphical installer, please refer to the :ref:`Installation` Troubleshooting section of this handbook.

 .. index:: installation
 .. _Language Selection Screen: